anoxai/counterfactual_rules/README.md

-Temporary repository for the paper: Rethinking Counterfactual Explanations as Local and Regional Counterfactual Policies.
+Temporary repository for the paper: **Rethinking Counterfactual Explanations as Local and Regional Counterfactual Policies**.

 *Counterfactual Rules* (CR) is a python package that gives Counterfactual Explanations as Rules.
 For any individual or sub-population, it gives the simplest policies (rules) that change the decision with high probability.